-Our directors or stockholders, with certain exceptions, will not have any obligation to present business opportunities to us and may compete with us.
+Certain of our directors and stockholders will not have any obligation to present business opportunities to us and may compete with us.

-Our amended and restated certificate of incorporation will provide that our directors and stockholders, do not have any obligation to offer us an opportunity to participate in business opportunities presented to them even if the opportunity is one that we might reasonably have pursued (and therefore may be free to compete with us in the same business or similar businesses) and that, to the extent permitted by law, such directors and stockholders will not be liable to us or our stockholders for breach of any duty by reason of any such activities.
+Our amended and restated certificate of incorporation will provide that our directors and stockholders affiliated with Advent, Spectrum Equity and 22C Capital do not have any obligation to offer us an opportunity to participate in business opportunities presented to them even if the opportunity is one that we might reasonably have pursued (and therefore may be free to compete with us in the same business or similar businesses) and that, to the extent permitted by law, such directors and stockholders will not be liable to us or our stockholders for breach of any duty by reason of any such activities.

-As a result, our directors and stockholders, including Advent, and their respective affiliates will not be prohibited from investing in competing businesses or doing business with our customers.
+As a result, our directors and stockholders affiliated with Advent, Spectrum Equity and 22C Capital will not be prohibited from investing in competing businesses or doing business with our customers.
 Therefore, we may be in competition with our directors and stockholders or their respective affiliates, and we may not have knowledge of, or be able to pursue, transactions that could potentially be beneficial to us.
 Accordingly, we may lose certain corporate opportunities or suffer competitive harm, which could have a material adverse effect on our business, financial condition and results of operations.